AbiyuTashoma/Portfolio-2/README.md

 ## Dependencies:

 ```
-Website is dependent on CDN Bootstrap.
+The website is dependent on CDN Bootstrap.
 ```

 ## Contact